 Image courtesy of Sweeten

-Will you be leaving the corridor space empty or will you be making full use of it?
+Will you be leaving the corridors empty or will you be making full use of it?
 Let us know in the comments!